OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 Speed used for stamping.

+### Stamping distance

-### Stamping distance measured from the center of the cooling tube
+Stamping distance measured from the center of the cooling tube.
 If set to non-zero value, filament is moved toward the nozzle between the individual cooling moves ("stamping").
 This option configures how long this movement should be before the filament is retracted again.

 ### Ramming parameters